PROMOTING SEXUAL AND REPRODUCTIVE HEALTH - 2019/0

-An essay analysing an aspect of sexual and reproductive health care, specific to the students own area of practice, from both a physical and psychological perspective.
+A case study, critically analysing an aspect of sexual and reproductive health specific to the students own area of practice, from both a physical and psychological perspective.
 100% of the marks.

 • In relation to a one sided (A4) essay / case study plan.

 Students will receive feedback through a variety of methods, these include:

 • Verbal – during seminar sessions, or tutorials